a10networks/a10-octavia/a10_octavia/doc/l2dsr_guide.md

 ![alt text](images/l2_dsr_expanded.png)

 - 1 Neutron Router deployed **without** SNAT
-- 1 vThunder deployed in transparent 1-arm mode
+- 1 client created on the private network
-- 1 client on private network
+- 2 real servers created on the private-2 network

-- 2 real servers on private-2 network
+The vThunder (amphora) is deployed on the private-2 network by A10 Octavia during the loadbalancer creation step.

 ### 1. Update the A10 Octavia config